JetBrains/guide/site/go/tips/run-tests-with-coverage/index.md

   https://www.youtube.com/watch?v=yNTB96ybx6k&list=PLQ176FUIyIUZrbrlz4AY1V8VzBJKZyVlW&index=148
 ---

 GoLand offers a builtin feature to allow you to run the tests in your project and display the coverage in a tool window as a summary for a package (folder) and file, and for each file, next to each line in the file.

 **How to use:**
 Launch the test with **Coverage** support and then use the **Coverage** tool window to navigate to your packages/files and see their coverage.

-<span class="tag is-rounded">New in 2017.3</span>